 Dissemination of Your Personally Identifiable Information

-Information that you submit voluntarily through third party social media sites where such sites are associated with the OSA and when such information is publically available, including your name, city, town and the substance of anything that you post may be disseminated further by being posted online at this website or be publicly discussed by a member of this Office.
+Information that you submit voluntarily through third party social media sites, where such sites are associated with the OSA or Mass.Gov and when such information is publically available, including your name, city, town and the substance of anything that you post may be disseminated further by being posted online at this website or be publicly discussed by a member of the OSA.
 In addition to social media postings, any e-mails or other communication you send us may be provided to a member of the public in response to a public records request.

-In addition, the information that you voluntarily submit through e-mails will be disclosed only to Office of the State Auditor and other Commonwealth employees or officials, or those under contract with the Commonwealth, with a "need to know" for purposes of fulfilling their job responsibilities.
+In addition, the information that you voluntarily submit will be disclosed only to Commonwealth employees or officials, or those under contract with the Commonwealth, with a "need to know" for purposes of fulfilling their job responsibilities.
 The information will be used for such purposes as answering your questions, responding to any requests for assistance, generating summary statistics about usage, auditing applications and detecting fraud, aiding in the planning, design and development of the OSA’s website, the Mass.Gov website, and fulfilling the Commonwealth's legal obligations.
 We will collect and aggregate the information you provide through surveys and through the Mass.Gov Portal’s collection of non-personally identifying analytics data for purposes of market research to improve the Offerings by making them more responsive to customer needs.
 Where appropriate, we may provide the information you submitted voluntarily through an e-mail to the person or company that is the subject of your inquiry, o to a government agency responsible for the matters referred to in your communication

 Your Access and Opportunity to Correct

 The Public Records Law and the Fair Information Practices Act provide you certain rights to get information about you that is in our records.
 To learn more about the circumstances under which you can get and correct this information, please click on the above references to these laws.